dfinke/dfinke.github.io/_drafts/2017-02-18-PowerShell-NameIT.md

 ---

 ## Introduction
 This is a two part series about the PowerShell NameIT module, published on the [PowerShell Gallery](https://www.powershellgallery.com/packages/NameIT/1.8.0).
-Chris Hunt, co-contributor, has a companion post on hos blog [AutomatedOps](https://www.automatedops.com/blog/).
+Chris Hunt, co-contributor, has a companion post on his blog [AutomatedOps](https://www.automatedops.com/blog/).

 I came across a GitHub repo where [Mitch Denny](https://github.com/mitchdenny/namerer) created a tool that is a simple tool to generate names and check them for availability.
 He wrote it in [TypeScript](https://www.typescriptlang.org/) and I was interested because of the template language he built to interact with the tool.